systemtruststores/systemtruststores.github.io/docs/README.md

 | Python   | [truststore](https://github.com/sethmlarson/truststore)              | Work In Progress |
 | Rust     | [rustls-native-certs](https://github.com/rustls/rustls-native-certs) | Stable           |

-Don't see your favourite language in these lists?
-You can help by opening a language support ticket at [GitHub Issues](https://github.com/native-certs/native-certs.github.io/issues).
+## Help improve this site

+Don't see your favourite language in the lists above?
+Want to add something to the guides?
+Open an Issue or a Pull Request on [GitHub](https://github.com/systemtruststores/systemtruststores.github.io/) to improve this site.